xtic/ECE228ECGProject/README.md

 05.21.2020 - Added jupyter notebook that uses an LSTM-based RNN to perform time-series prediction of MI tasks. - Daniel Valencia

 05.26.2020 - Added two new jupyet notebooks that use a publically available implementation of CSP to generate the transformation filters that are then applied on the data.
 The notebook 'LSTM_Test_TwoClass_wCSP' is an extension of the previous 'LSTM_Test_TwoClass' notebook but it adds CSP and shows the performance of the same LSTM model.
 The new notebook 'LSTM_Test_5F' shows the testing results of the same sized LSTM on the Five Finger dataset, both with and without CSP.
 Using CSP shows performance increases in the 30% range for 5F, and smaller (~5-10%) for the CLA dataset. - Daniel Valencia

+05.30.2020 - Added 'LSTM_Test_ThreeClass_wCSP.ipynb' which tests for left, right, and no signals